 Initial Flare-Up Risk

 When you start a carnivore diet, you're essentially flooding your system with purine-rich foods.
 Think of it like suddenly turning on all the faucets in your house at once – your drainage system (in this case, your kidneys) might get overwhelmed.
-During the first few weeks or months, you might experience more frequent and intense gout attacks as your body adjusts to processing this higher purine load.

 Increased Kidney Stress